docklys/DocklysEditor/README.md

 - **Define Widths Properly:** Make sure to define `PreferredTileWidth` and `PreferredTileHeight` in your module class so Dockly can adapt them properly for design accuracy.
 - **Theme Support:** Always use `{DynamicResource <Key>}` from `SkinKeys.cs` instead of hardcoding colors or styles.
-- **Publishing:** When publishing your module (e.g., as a NuGet package or downloadable DLL), ensure it includes an icon, a descriptive name, and a proper license.
+- **Publishing:** When publishing your module https://docklys.qwqc.dedyn.io/DocklysEditor

 For a comprehensive guide on architecture, state persistence, and theming, please read the [Documentation](Documentation.md) and [AI Architecture](ai_architecture.md).